kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Key Takeaway

-AI creates value when it's tied to outcomes, not hype.
+AI creates value when it's tied to outcomes, not hype
 Start small.
-Prove impact.
+Prove impact
 Then scale what works

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.